BreD1810/rust-recipe/README.md

 # rust-recipe

-rust-recipe is a Rust crate that scrapes recipes from webites.
+rust-recipe is a Rust crate that scrapes recipes from websites.
 It is inspired by the Golang library "[go-recipe](https://github.com/kkyr/go-recipe)".

 ## Adding to your Project

 ```shell
 cargo add rust-recipe
 ```